2017 Theme: Water

-CASI is the BEST value for any European summer music training program at $2,950.
+CASI is the BEST value for any multi-week European summer music training program at $3,595.
 We keep costs affordable while giving students the benefit of some of the finest training in singing, collaborative piano, and interpretation.

 Week-One is spent in Oxford and is focused on an academic exploration of the history, context, composers, and texts of prepared musical settings while beginning work on applied musical technique and artistic interpretation with the CASI full-time faculty.
-Additionally, students participate in master classes with John Traill (Director of Music, St. Anne’s College, Oxford), Robert Saxton (Director of Music, Worcester College, Oxford), soprano, Teresa Cahill (Trinity College of Music, London), and expert lecturers from other Oxford colleges.
+Additionally, students participate in master classes or lectures with John Traill (Director of Music, St. Anne’s College, Oxford), Robert Saxton (Director of Music, Worcester College, Oxford), and expert lecturers from other Oxford colleges.
+Select students will have the opportunity to perform in a master class with the highly successful pedagogue and internationally performing tenor, Dr. Emilio Pons.

 Following this residency, the Institute moves to Falmouth, Cornwall for our final two-weeks.
-Here participants use much of the information learned in Oxford as they begin in-depth technical and musical work in preparation for our final concerts with bi-weekly applied lessons, musical coachings, movement and interpretation classes, and guest masterclasses.
+Here participants use much of the information learned in Oxford as they begin in-depth technical, musical, and interpretive work in preparation for our final concerts with bi-weekly applied lessons, musical coachings, movement and interpretation classes, and guest masterclasses.

 CASI students also experience England’s beauty, history, and majesty through several day trips.
 Our past years have included tours of and excursions to: